bojangles58/my-international-travels/README.md

 # my-international-travels
-One of my Udacity Nano-degree project submissions.
+Project Compass, one of my Udacity Nano-degree project submissionsas part of the 'Discovering Your Path module.
 Some of the fantastic places that I have visited so far.